erikasan/comphys-2-project-1/README.md

 - Optimization

 TODO for the annoying wave function:
-- Implement proper initialization and update scheme for the distance matrix
+- Make the wave function be zero when a single particle distance is below psi
-- Implement the actual energy expression.
-So far, I only have the quantum force.
+- Some (intensive) testing
 - Lots and lots (and lots) of optimization: Make the distance matrix 4D (x,y,z, total), make (maybe) a quantum force matrix.
 - Test if everything works.
 One way to test is to set a=0, which should return the original system.
 - I have not yet written a single comment.
 Reminder to myself: Get drunk (to ease the pain), then write comments.